 So how did this myth originate?
 It is believed that in the 1870s, costume designer Carl Emil Doepler had created these horned helmets designs for Richard Wagner’s Norse opera ‘Der Ring des Nibelungen.’
-And so one of the biggest Viking myths was born.
+And so one of the biggest misconceptions and myths about Vikings was born.
 Owing to the huge popularity of Wagner’s opera, these helmets got associated with the Vikings, despite them being entirely mythical.

 #2 – Vikings were fierce barbarians

 When we think of the Vikings, we see them as bloodthirsty killers mad with rage, plundering each and everything that crosses their way.
 Vikings were not the only ones going on raids in that violent period of history.
 And as history goes, there are accounts of much more fearful armies than the Vikings.
-Yes, they went on raids and expeditions, but branding them as barbarians is the biggest viking misconceptions.
+Yes, they went on raids and expeditions, but branding them as barbarians is the biggest misconceptions and myths about Vikings.

 #3 – Vikings only lived in Scandinavia

-Yes, Vikings originated in Scandinavia, which now comprises of Denmark, Norway, and Sweden.
+Yes, Vikings originated in Scandinavia, which now comprises Denmark, Norway, and Sweden.
 But since they went on many overseas expeditions, they eventually spread to other parts of Europe.
-Hence, this is just another myth about vikings.
+Hence, this is just another misconceptions and myths about Vikings.
 The Vikings were not a single group; rather, they were divided into different small groups, each with its Chieftain.
 These groups went on their separate expeditions to different regions such as England, Greenland, Iceland, Greece, and France, and eventually settled there.